Advent is the season of preparation for Christmas. It is a waiting period for the celebration of the anniversary of Jesus coming into the world.

 You can buy all of these things at any decent craft store.
 The candles you may have to purchase from a Catholic supply store

 to get the right colors.
 Put it all together and each week light a candle!
-My family likes to light the current candle(s) for the particular week in advent when we all gather at the table for a meal (typically in the evening).
+Some families like to light the current candle(s) for the particular week in advent when they all gather at the table for a meal (typically in the evening).
 At a minimum, it adds some nice ambience.
+Often there are prayers you can pray individually or as a family when you light the candles.

-- Break out the Bible and read the weekly mass readings ahead of time.
+Break out the Bible and read the Mass readings ahead of time.
 Read them in light of how they prepare you to celebrate Jesus’ incarnation.
+Reading the Sunday readings is a great start.
+If you have the time, reading the daily Mass readings can give you an even deeper way to pray through Advent.